Top 11 cybersecurity frameworks in 2024

 5. Patch management/software updates

-Along with providing a base set of standards to protect organizations, compliance with Cyber Essentials is required for some U.K. government contracts.
-There are two levels of certification available: a basic self-assessment as well as the Cyber Essentials Plus certification, which requires a technical check-in from a third party.
+Along with providing a base set of standards to protect organizations, compliance with Cyber Essentials is required for some UK government contracts.
+There are two levels of certification available: a basic self-assessment and the Cyber Essentials Plus certification, which requires a technical check-in from a third-party.

 How to choose the proper cybersecurity framework for your MSP

-To help you decide which cybersecurity framework is the best fit, we have created the MSP+ Cybersecurity Framework & Playbooks for every stage of the security journey.
-Use this guide to help define what good cybersecurity looks like, or visit our Cybersecurity Center for more information on keeping your customers and business safe.
+To help you decide which cybersecurity framework is the best fit, we have created the MSP+ Cybersecurity Framework & Playbooks for every stage of the cybersecurity journey.
+Use this guide to help define what good cybersecurity looks like, or visit the ConnectWise Cybersecurity Center for more information on keeping your customers and business safe.

 Recommended